NICWA Training Institutes

 Positive Indian Parenting

 Our most popular training, Positive Indian Parenting (PIP) prepares tribal and non-tribal child welfare personnel to train American Indian and Alaska Native parents using a culturally specific approach.
-The materials presented during this two- or three-day training draw on the strengths of historic Indian child-rearing practices and blend traditional values with contemporary skills.
+The materials presented during this training draw on the strengths of historic Indian child-rearing practices and blend traditional values with contemporary skills.
 Storytelling, cradleboards, harmony, lessons of nature, behavior management, and the use of praise are discussed.